-3. Weigh or lightly spoon cake flour into a dry measuring cup; level with a knife.
-Sift together flour and 3/4 cup powdered sugar into a medium bowl; repeat procedure twice.
+Lightly spoon cake flour into dry measuring cups; level with a knife.
+Sift together flour and 3/4 cup powdered sugar into a medium bowl; repeat the procedure 2 times.

-6. To prepare frosting, beat butter with a mixer at high speed until fluffy.
-Gradually add 2 cups powdered sugar, beating at low speed just until blended.
-Add milk and lemon juice; beat until spreading consistency.
+To prepare frosting, beat butter with a mixer at high speed until fluffy.
+Gradually add 2 cups powdered sugar; beat at low speed just until blended.
+Add milk and lemon juice; beat until fluffy.
+Add more lemon juice as needed to adjust the consistency.
 Spread 2 tablespoons lemon frosting over each cupcake.
-Garnish with fresh raspberries, if desired.
+Garnish with edible pansies and rosebuds, if desired.

 Sifting the flour mixture thoroughly three times incorporates the powdered sugar for a light, tender cupcake.